 Staying active is an important way to stay healthy and can help you avoid serious injury over the long term.
 During the winter, many people will turn to various winter sports and outdoor recreational activities.
 Active & Safe Central provides injury prevention and safety information and resources for skiing, snowboarding, snowshoeing, hockey, ringette and 45 other sports and recreational activities.

-According to ICBC, a motor vehicle crash occurs every three minutes during the holiday season.
 Leave lots of time to get to your destination so you are not rushing and remember to take weather and road conditions into account.

 Be mindful of driver fatigue, especially when driving long distances after a heavy meal.
 Driver fatigue slows reaction time, decreases awareness, impairs judgment, and increases your risk of crashing.